 Once set up right, mirrors become even more useful.

 This just for the folks who simply never use their turn signals: Sometimes they’re actually important, so please learn to tell when that’s the case.
 They don’t matter as much when nobody’s around, or doing the same thing.
 But if there’s somebody around and not doing the same thing, use turn signals.
 It can actually be dangerous not to use them.

 Simply watching the car in front is not safe, and gets unsafer and unsafer the shorter the following distance is.
 Try to look ahead and see what’s coming up 200, 500, or 1,000 meters ahead.
 One does still, immediately notice if the person in front is doing something unexpected, like braking unnecessarily because they don’t keep a sufficient distance.

-The habit of looking ahead led me to dislike trucks and SUVs in front of me because they block too much of the view.
+The habit of looking ahead led me to dislike trucks and SUVs in front because they block too much of the view.
 I either increase my following distance—or try to pass.
 The first option is the better one.
-The second options is the one that people sometimes confuse for… aggression.
+The second option is the one that people sometimes confuse for… aggression.
 Well.

 5. Keep a Safety Margin